Trow-Registry/trow/INSTALL.md

 ***These instructions modify nodes in your cluster.
 Only run on test clusters currently.***

-To install the Trow registry on Kubernetes, with a certificate signed by the k8s
+The following instructions install the Trow registry on Kubernetes, with a certificate signed by the Kubernetes CA. They have been tested on both minikube (with the KVM2 driver on Linux) and GKE.
-CA:

  - If you're running on GKE or have RBAC configured you may need to expand your rights to be able to create the needed service-account: